MicrosoftDocs/windows-itpro-docs/windows/application-management/apps-in-windows-10.md

   - [Add apps to Microsoft Intune](/mem/intune/apps/apps-add)
   - [Application management in Configuration Manager](/mem/configmgr/apps/understand/introduction-to-application-management)

 - **Microsoft Store**: Using the Microsoft Store app, Windows users can download apps from the public store.
 And, they can download apps provided by your organization, which is called the "private store".
-If your organization creates its own apps, you can use **Windows Package Manager** to add apps to the private store.
+If your organization creates its own apps, you can use **[Windows Package Manager](/windows/package-manager)** to add apps to the private store.

   To help manage the Microsoft Store on your devices, you can use policies:

-  - On premises, you can use Administrative Templates in group policy to control access to the Microsoft Store app (`User Configuration\Administrative Templates\Windows Components\Store`).
+  - On premises, you can use Administrative Templates in Group Policy to control access to the Microsoft Store app:
+    - `User Configuration\Administrative Templates\Windows Components\Store`
+    - `Computer Configuration\Administrative Templates\Windows Components\Store`
   - Using Microsoft Intune, you can use [Administrative Templates](/mem/intune/configuration/administrative-templates-windows) (opens another Microsoft web site) or the [Settings Catalog](/mem/intune/configuration/settings-catalog) (opens another Microsoft web site) to control access to the Microsoft Store app.

   For more information, see: